olimorris/persisted.nvim/README.md

 vim.api.nvim_create_autocmd("User", {
   pattern = "PersistedTelescopeLoadPre",
   callback = function(session)
-    -- Save the currently loaded session using the global variable require("persisted").save({ session = vim.g.persisted_loaded_session })
+    -- Save the currently loaded session passing in the path to the current session require("persisted").save({ session = vim.g.persisted_loaded_session })

     -- Delete all of the open buffers